 With AdSense therefore, the amount you make depends on how you use the platform and its policies.

-For publishers, the question therefore is: how many ads can you, therefore, place on a single page?
+For publishers, the question therefore is: what’s the number of ad units or how many ads can you, therefore, place on a single page?

 While AdSense has no limit on the number of ads you can place on a single page, there is a catch.

 This is because Google has a policy against hovering ads.
 Hovering ads that block out the contents on a page are a violation.
 Such types of hovering ads can lead to account termination.

 Google offers several AdSense features.
 How you use them depends on your AdSense optimization technique.

 - The content unit

 - The content ads